Don MacLean (basketball)

 Donald James MacLean (born January 16, 1970) is an American former professional basketball player who played in the National Basketball Association (NBA).
 He played college basketball for the UCLA Bruins, and became the all-time scoring leader of both the school and the Pac-12 Conference.
 In 1994, MacLean won the NBA Most Improved Player Award as a member of the Washington Bullets (known now as the Washington Wizards).
 He currently works as a basketball color analyst.

 High school career

-Born in Palo Alto, California, MacLean graduated from Simi Valley High School in Simi Valley, California where he was an All-American his senior year.
+Born in Palo Alto, California, MacLean graduated from Simi Valley High School in Simi Valley, California, where he was an All-American his senior year.

 College career

 MacLean played in college at UCLA from 1989 to 1992.
-He still holds the school record for points scored (2,608) which is also the Pac-12 Conference's (then known as the Pac-10) all-time scoring record, passing Sean Elliott's then record of 2,555 points.
+He set a UCLA varsity freshman season record with 231 rebounds, breaking Don Bragg's previous mark (186) set in 1952.
+MacLean still holds the school record for points scored (2,608) which is also the Pac-12 Conference's (then known as the Pac-10) all-time scoring record, passing Sean Elliott's then record of 2,555 points.
 In his senior season, MacLean led UCLA to the 1992 Elite 8.
 He was inducted into the UCLA Athletics Hall of Fame in 2002.